7 elements of Fleet Preventive Maintenance

 Inventory Management: Optimizing your parts and inventories contributes to a cost-effective and efficient fleet preventative maintenance programme.
 You must ensure that you have an adequate supply of the most regularly used maintenance items, such as fluids, hoses, belts, and filters.

-Reports : Whether you perform preventative maintenance in-house or outsource it to a third party, it is critical to have reliable data and exploit the available data to track the performance of your programme.
+Reports: Whether you perform preventative maintenance in-house or outsource it to a third party, it is critical to have reliable data and exploit the available data to track the performance of your programme.
 Major maintenance work can be prioritized by looking at past data on services done.

 Automated scheduling: Tasks, work orders, scheduling, reminders, workflows, and tracking work orders should all be simplified and automated by the software.
 It should automate and store all data-related processes.
 Handling purchases, keeping vehicle inspection records, and managing inventories can all be made easier with these features.

-Maintenance and service reminders: In preventative maintenance plans, the software should have a notification and alerts option.
+Maintenance and service reminders: In preventative maintenance plans, the software should have a notification and alert option.
 Based on your predefined parameters, it should automatically remind you of impending scheduled tune-ups, cleaning, servicing, and other upkeep operations.
 You can stay on top of repairs, manage labor schedules, and guarantee that all fleet vehicles receive proper maintenance with automated maintenance reminders.

 Data and reports: The software should enable and simplify the reporting of services, inspections, and defects with a predefined set of problems.
-It will enable drivers and fleet managers to quickly complete their inspection and record the data.
+It will enable drivers and fleet managers to quickly complete their inspections and record the data.
 It will save time as well as maintain accuracy and flow in the operations.

 Analytical insights: The software should monitor and provide all the analytical information about the vehicles.

-Remotely accessible: The software should be mobile and should allow fleet managers to access it remotely on their mobile phones or laptops, this will enable them to take quick actions and allow them to instruct regardless of their location.
+Remotely accessible: The software should be mobile and should allow fleet managers to access it remotely on their mobile phones or laptops.
+This will enable them to take quick actions and allow them to instruct regardless of their location.

 Conclusion